JONSASSE/432-2018/slides/class05/README.md

 ## Announcements Before Class 05

+1. TODAY'S OFFICE HOURS for TAs will be 2:30 - 3:30, but we have to cancel 3:30 - 4:30 due to illness.
+Sorry.

-1. R Studio version 1.1.419 is now [available for download](https://www.rstudio.com/products/rstudio/download/#download).
+2. R Studio version 1.1.419 is now [available for download](https://www.rstudio.com/products/rstudio/download/#download).
 You probably want to do so, but, really, that's up to you.

-2. Here's a little progress report on course materials.
+3. Here's a little progress report on course materials.
     1. We've corrected typos in Chapters 3, 4, 6 and 7 of the [Course Notes](https://thomaselove.github.io/432-notes/), all found by students.
 Thanks!
     2. There were some minor additions (hints, really) to [Homework 2](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw2/README.md) this weekend.
     3. [Homework 3](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw3/README.md) and [Homework 4](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw4/README.md) and [Homework 5](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw5/README.md) are now available, too.
 So you're set for HW through February.

-3. The [Course Notes](https://thomaselove.github.io/432-notes/) received a more substantial update this morning in Chapter 8 (Best Subsets) and we'll discuss that material today.
+4. The [Course Notes](https://thomaselove.github.io/432-notes/) received a more substantial update this morning in Chapter 8 (Best Subsets) and we'll discuss that material today.
 That should help considerably with [Homework 2](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw2), question 4.
     - I added more details on the estimation of bias-corrected AIC.
     - I added ggplot2 approaches to building the four main plots for best subsets.
     - I included material on in-sample model checking via anova, AIC and BIC, and out-of-sample cross-validation.
     - I provided more details on interpretation of the prostate cancer study, and I cleaned up some other details.

-4. Here's a hint for question 3 in [Homework 2](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw2), which I've added [to the assignment](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw2) as well.
+5. Here's a hint for question 3 in [Homework 2](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw2), which I've added [to the assignment](https://github.com/THOMASELOVE/432-2018/tree/master/assignments/hw2) as well.
     - R may well warn you about something like "singularities" in your output, but we'd like a clearer answer than that from you.
     - To obtain it, look at the output, and then look at your data.
     - Looking at the output is easy-ish.
 To look at the data, consider specifically the value of counting things.
     - In particular, ask yourself questions like "How many people fall into the levels of the product term I've created?" or "What if I build a table, say with race in the rows and insurance in the columns - how many people fall into each cell of that table?" as a way to figure out what the real problem is in terms more understandable than R's warning message.

-5. Homework 1 and Grading, in general.
+6. Homework 1 and Grading, in general.
     - The [Homework 1 Answer Sketch](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw1/README.md) is now available in R Markdown, HTML and PDF.
     - The [Grading Rubric](https://github.com/THOMASELOVE/432-2018/blob/master/assignments/hw1/README.md) is also available.
     - Once Homework 1 has been graded, we'll post grades and a few TA comments, in a list, with students identified by HW ID number.